M0nkeyFl0wer/claudia-lite/README.md

-# Claudia Lite (local-first terminal agent GUI)
+# Little Helper - Tarah's File Finder

-Goals
+A simple, privacy-first GUI for finding files on your local machine.
+No technical setup required!

-- Simple, privacy-first GUI for file finding, organizing, and support.
+## Features
-- Local models via Ollama by default; optional Gemini fallback (opt-in).
+- Find files quickly by name or content

-Build
+- Filter by file type (pdf, txt, jpg, etc.)
-- Prereqs: Rust toolchain; optional: Ollama running locally.
+- One-click folder opening
-- Run: cargo run -p app
+- Private and secure - everything runs locally

-Env (optional)
+## Build & Run
-- OLLAMA_BASE_URL (default: http://127.0.0.1:11434)
+- Prerequisites: Rust toolchain
-- GEMINI_API_KEY (optional, enables fallback)
+- Run: `cargo run -p app`

-Notes
+## Usage
-- This is a scaffold with basic search UI; organizer/support are stubs to be filled next.
+Just type what you're looking for and hit search!
+Little Helper will scan your files and show you what it finds.